Time to renew 'unique' India-US partnership that can benefit a fifth of humanity: Amb Sandhu | Business

-As the world fights COVID-19 and an economic crisis, it is time to renew a ''unique partnership'' between India and America that can directly benefit a fifth of humanity and be a source of durable peace and security for the rule-based world order, India's ambassador to the US Taranjit Singh Sandhu has said.
+As the world fights COVID-19 and an economic crisis, it is time to renew the ''unique partnership'' between India and America that can directly benefit a fifth of humanity and be a source of durable peace and security for the rule-based world order, the Indian ambassador to the US has said.

 These areas are fighting the COVID-19 pandemic, combating climate crisis, digital capabilities, education partnership and deepening defense and strategic partnership.